tomaskukk/weather-app-eficode/README.md

 ### Using it

-Now you should be able to access the application in http://localhost: <port>
+Now you should be able to access the application in localhost:<port>